lnfernux/lnfernux.github.io/_posts/2024-08-25-SecurityMonitoring-DataSources.md

 ![Monster under the bed](/img/monsterunderthebed.png)

-To accomplish this, let's do some threat modelling.
+To accomplish this, let's do some threat modeling.

-> *"Threat modelling works to identify, communicate, and understand threats and mitigations within the context of protecting something of value."* - [OWASP](https://owasp.org/www-community/Threat_Modeling)
+> *"Threat modeling works to identify, communicate, and understand threats and mitigations within the context of protecting something of value."* - [OWASP](https://owasp.org/www-community/Threat_Modeling)

 A threat model typically includes: